 29. Vim with LaTeX-suite

 Vim is one of the best IDE or Text editor for Linux available in the market.
-Users can customize this code editor as per their requirement.
-There is a suite of macros which can be used to edit LaTeX files.
-Vim allows automatic code folding, provides powerful keyboard shortcuts/Commands, smart indenting and much more.
+Users can customize this code editor as per their requirements.
+There is a suite of macros that can be used to edit LaTeX files.
+Vim allows automatic code folding, provides powerful keyboard shortcuts/Commands, smart indenting, and much more.
 Vim is best suited for hardcore users with a lot of customization.

 30. TeXlipse plugin for Eclipse IDE

 TeXlipse is an open-source and cross-platform best LaTeX editor for Windows, Mac, Linux, and others (Java-based).
 It provides customizable templates, an outline view, integrated code completion, editor shortcuts, version control, etc. It’s said that this LaTeX plugin is almost essential for Ph.D. writers.